This acclaimed solo theater experience is coming to Adelaide's Bakehouse Theater in February and March, 2015. Specific dates and times TBA.

 Edgar Allan Poe

 Selected works of this celebrated author and the original production I Might Be Edgar Allan Poe will tour to South Australian schools in early 2015.
+More information on this production can be found here.
 Current booking information for Australian schools can be found here.

 An exclusive engagement to celebrate the 25th anniversary of the Vancouver Fringe.
 March 2015 dates TBA.